Cheapest Car Insurance in Arkansas

 Improve your credit score before your next renewal

 Arkansas allows insurers to use credit scores to set rates, and the impact here is larger than most states.
 The statewide average rate for a good credit driver is $1,641/year vs. $3,024/year for a poor credit driver, nearly double.
-Even moving from poor to fair credit can reduce your premium at the next renewal cycle.
-Farm Bureau applies an insurance score discount directly to your policy when your score improves.
+Even moving from poor to fair credit can reduce your premium by an average of 27% at the next renewal cycle.
+Farm Bureau applies an insurance score discount directly to your policy when your score improves, but most other insurers do not so you may need to re-shop.

 Can I get car insurance in Arkansas the same day?